Code-Institute-Submissions/HiddenGems/README.md

 The Heroku version links very well with Github publishes, deploying a new version on each commit which is wonderful functionality.

 It was noted that the cards display slightly differently between the repl.it version and the heroku version.
 There was an issue where the 'gems-rating' value and name would not stay on the same line, but was solved with some minor additional formatting.

+Further to this, a missed form element on movie_details.html caused a bug where the movie details would be inadvertently amended to 'Null'.
+This didn't show up on desktop tests, highlighting the need for both alternative device testing, and care when utilising code that was originally written for elsewhere on the site.
+The form element was removed and the bug did not reappear.